 What to read

-- Think - Simon Blackburn.
+- The Problems of Philosophy - Bertrand Russell.
+A bit dated in its theories (sense-data, anyone?), but still an excellent introduction by the man who was largely responsible for giving 20th Century philosophy the go-ahead.- Think - Simon Blackburn.
 This is on everybody's list, but really does deserve a mention.
 Short and sharp, like James Randi.

 - The Riddles of Existence - Sider/Conee.
 Great introduction to metaphysics (the study of the nature of reality) by two leading contemporary philosophers.